Ap Econ Unit 1 Test

 VII.
 Government Intervention: Price Controls and Taxes

 Governments often intervene in markets through price controls (price ceilings and price floors) and taxes.
-A price ceiling sets a maximum legal price; if set below the equilibrium price, it can lead to shortages.
-A price floor sets a minimum legal price; if set above the equilibrium price, it can lead to surpluses.
+On top of that, a price ceiling sets a maximum legal price; if set below the equilibrium price, it can lead to shortages.
+Now, a price floor sets a minimum legal price; if set above the equilibrium price, it can lead to surpluses.
 Taxes affect both supply and demand, leading to a decrease in equilibrium quantity and an increase in price paid by consumers and a decrease in price received by producers.
 The exact impact depends on the elasticity of supply and demand.

 Analyze the impacts of price controls and taxes using supply and demand graphs.
 Understand how these interventions affect equilibrium price and quantity and can lead to deadweight loss, a reduction in overall economic efficiency.
 Practice problems focusing on calculating the tax burden on consumers and producers are highly beneficial.